 This site is optimised for modern browsers.
 For the best experience, please use Google Chrome, Mozilla Firefox, or Microsoft Edge.

-Marian is Professor of Maternal and Child Population Health at the National Perinatal Epidemiology Unit of the University of Oxford, and an Honorary Consultant in Public Health with Public Health England.
-She obtained her first degree in Medical Sciences in Cambridge and completed her medical training at the University of Edinburgh.
+Marian is Professor of Maternal and Child Population Health at the National Perinatal Epidemiology Unit of the University of Oxford, and an Honorary Consultant in Public Health with the Office for Health Improvement and Disparities.

 Marian has previously been Chair of NIHR Health Technology Assessment Programme Commissioning Committee, NIHR Programme Grants for Applied Research subcommittee D, as well as Chair of the RfPB Regional Advisory Committee South Central.
 She was awarded one of the first NIHR Research Professorships in 2012 and was appointed to her personal Chair in Oxford in 2014.

 Marian's research work focuses on using national observational studies to address clinical questions concerning rare and severe complications of pregnancy and early life, and actions to reduce disparities in pregnancy outcomes for women and babies.